![]() Plaque at Thurso station |

 Above left, open deck aft on Northlink Ferries m/v Hamnavoe at Scrabster.
 Above right, in the Magnus lounge main dishes can be served at your seat.

 Above, the premium Magnus Lounge on the ferry offers complimentary drinks, snacks and Danish pastries.
-Recommended!
+Highly recommended!

 In January, it was dark when the evening ferry sailed.
 But the ferry passes right by the famous Old Man of Hoy, seen here on my return crossing.